Scientific: Dicliptera suberecta (formerly known as Jacobinia suberecta and looks a lot like Justicia californica)

 USDA 7 - 11

-Seasonal Color: Spring and Fall flowers
+Seasonal Color: Spring and fall flowers.

 Temperature: Hardy

-Light: Full sun, avoid reflected light, partial western shade best
+Light: Full sun, avoid reflected light, partial western shade best.

-Soil: Tolerant as long as well drained
+Soil: Tolerant as long as soils are well drained.

-Watering: Regular water in summer, otherwise none needed
+Watering: Regular water in summer, otherwise none needed during cooler times of the year.

-Pruning: Head back in late winter
+Pruning: Head back in late winter to encourage robust re-growth during spring.